9.2.5 The (Plot Details) Stack Tab

 This option is only available when Offset is set to Incremental and is supposed to be used for 2D Column/Bar plots.
 When there are multiple equivalent Y values at the same X, check this checkbox so all these columns/bars will evenly share the space to avoid completely overlapping

-The Use Subgrouping (in Group tab) for Cumulative/Incremental check box is only available when the Offset is set to Cumulative or Incremental.
+The Offset within Subgroup (in Group tab) for Cumulative/Incremental check box is only available when the Offset is set to Cumulative or Incremental.
 It specifies whether to use subgrouping.
-When this is selected, the Show Connect Line on Stacked Column/Bar check box is grayed out.
+When this is selected, the Show Connect Line on Stacked/Floating Column/Bar check box is grayed out.

 Normalize to Percent for Cumulative/Incremental

-The Normalize to Percent for Cumulative/Incremental check box is only available when the Offset is set to Cumulative or Incremental and is supposed to be used for 2D Column/Bar plots.
-When this box is selected, the Y axis displays percent and each stack of columns/bars sums to 100%.
+The Normalize to Percent for Cumulative/Incremental check box is only available when the Offset is set to Cumulative or Incremental and can be used for 2D Column/Bar plots, Area plots, Line plots, Scatter plots and Line+Symbol plots.
+When this box is selected, the Y axis displays percent and each stack of plots sums to 100%.